AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Anatomy of an Assembly Program.md

 > Source: [_Tuts: x86 Assembly Datatypes_](https://www.assemblylanguagetuts.com/x86-assembly-data-types/) <br />

 ## .bss
-The _.bss_ section contains uninitialized data (e.g. char text[50];).
+The _.bss_ section contains uninitialized data.
 Typically, the memory set aside for the _.bss_ section is initialized to all 0s.

 ### _.bss_ Datatypes